pith. sign in

 Axiom & Free-Parameter Ledger

-The central claims rest on the rigid inner forms framework and a mild structural condition for disconnected groups; no free parameters or new invented entities are mentioned in the abstract.
+The construction rests on the existence and properties of rigid inner forms and on the prior correspondence in [Sol20]; no new free parameters or invented entities are visible in the abstract.

-Invoked as the setting in which the correspondence is constructed.
+Invoked as the setting in which the correspondence is constructed and shown stronger than [Sol20].

 discussion (0)